gregrickaby/gregrickaby/images.md

 ### Gotchas

 - Like with [Serving Images in Modern Formats](#serve-images-in-modern-formats), Art Direction introduces a lot of extra HTML in the form of nested DOM elements.
-Lighthouse is likely to bark at you for this.
+Lighthouse is likely to bark at you for this, so use sparingly!

 Further reading: <https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#art_direction>